Material Issues

 • 11Promote a recycling-based society (circular economy)

-• 13Prepare sustainable life infrastructure
+• 14Prepare sustainable life infrastructure

-• 17Sustainable growth through cooperation with stakeholders
+• 18Sustainable development through cooperation with stakeholders

-• 19Enhance productivity with advanced workplace environments
+• 20Enhance productivity with advanced workplace environments

 Principle of double materiality

-Our materiality issues are identified on the principle of double materiality as advocated by international guidelines and others, and considering not only the impact of society and the environment on the Company and the Group but also the impact of our corporate and business activities on society and the environment.These impacts of the company are considered with respect to both positive and negative impacts on each stakeholder.
+The concept is advocated in international guidelines and others.
+We identify our material issues based on the principle of double materiality, considering not only the impacts of society and the environment on the Company and the Group but also the impacts of our corporate and business activities on society and the environment.
+The impacts of the company are considered with respect to both positive and negative impacts on each stakeholder.

 Material issues Impact on society and the environment Major Stakeholders